briansunter/graph/site/content/pages/posteriori-vs-a-priori-analysis-of-algorithms.md

 ## A Priori Analysis (Time Complexity)

 Sometimes we also want a theoretical measure of how long an algorithm takes to run, without needing to actually run it.
-This method is called **A priori** is Latin for "from the earlier".
+This method is called **A priori** and is Latin for "from the earlier".

 Some algorithms can be proven to always be faster than others, no matter what hardware it runs on.